-The BioMolecular Solution Scattering (SAXS/WAXS) and Macromolecular Crystallography (MX) workbenches span three days of virtual training classes aimed at researchers that would like to know more about forefront techniques and methods available to scientists at BNL’s Center for Biomolecular Structure (CBMS) structural biology beamlines.
+The CBMS workbenches on Solution Scattering (SAXS/WAXS) and Macromolecular Crystallography (MX) span three days of virtual training classes aimed at researchers that would like to know more about forefront techniques and methods available to scientists at BNL’s Center for Biomolecular Structure (CBMS) structural biology beamlines.

 Focus will be on data collection methodology and techniques; only a short introduction to the methods will be provided.
 Attendees are encouraged to send their own samples.
-One of the objectives of the CBMS workbenches is to provide the opportunity for members of the community to obtain preliminary data that can be used to request beam time at the CBMS Structural Biology beamlines.
+The aim of the CBMS workbenches is to provide to members of the community the opportunity to obtain preliminary data that can be used to request beam time at the CBMS Structural Biology beamlines.

 Interested participants are invited to register for one or both of the following workbenches: Biomolecular Solutions Scattering and Macromolecular Crystallography.
-The Solution Scattering workbench is scheduled in the mornings of each day while the Macromolecular Crystallography workbench takes place in the afternoons.
-Solution scattering data collection usually takes place in the afternoon, while MX data collection takes place all day during the second day of the workshop.
-Exceptions can be made for those participating in both workshops.
-Early registration is recommended for those interested in sending their own samples.
+The SAXS workbench is scheduled in the mornings of each day while the MX workbench takes place in the afternoons.
+SAXS data collection usually takes place in the afternoon, while MX data collection takes place all day during the second day of the workshop.
+Exceptions can be made for those participants registered in both workshops.
+Early registration is highly recommended for those interested in sending their own samples (see the sample TAB).

 Workshop Topics: Solution Scattering, Macromolecular

-The Zoom connection information will be provided to you prior to the start of the event.
+Two days prior to the event participants will receive a link by email to connect to the event.
 Please do not give out this connection information.
 It is only for registered attendees.
 Contact the workshop coordinator if you have questions or having connection issues.

 Notice: This event falls under Exemption D (Formal classroom training held at Federal facilities, which does not exhibit indicia of a formal conference as outlined in the Conference/Event Exemption Request Form.)
 Participation is contingent on application acceptance.